The importance of scientific research

 Did you know that physicists can now harvest energy from the jaw movements of chewing or talking?
 Technology is constantly evolving and has revolutionised the way we live.
 So what could happen if we can make science move faster?

-With more scientists able to work full-time on blue skies experiments all sorts of progress could happen.
-We hope to support their work.
-On the Crowd.Science wish list for science are carbon-neutral vehicles, a greater understanding of the wildlife with which we share the planet and cures to rare diseases that continue to baffle researchers.
+With more scientists able to work full-time on their experiments all sorts of progress could happen.
+We plan to support their work by bridging the funding gap.
+On the Crowd.Science wish list for science are carbon-neutral vehicles, a greater understanding of the wildlife with which we share the planet and cures to rare diseases that continue to baffle researchers and bring tragedy to peoples lives.
 We hope that by pooling the resources of scientists and the public, we can solve a vast range of major global problems.

 The current funding model makes it challenging for young scientists to take the lead on their research.
 We want to change this.
-Crowd.Science is geared towards giving scientists their first chance to lead their own research project and the opportunity to shine and develop.
+Crowd.Science wants to give scientists their first chance to lead their own research project and the opportunity to shine and develop.
+To do this, they need to build a community of funders who support what they do.
+We plan to help them achieve this.

-When you browse projects, please think about it from this – the scientists‘ -perspective.
+When you browse projects, please think about it from the scientists perspective.
 The funds raised may partly contribute to scientist’s salaries so they are given the space and environment to do what they do best.
-Some of Britain’s best brains are leaving academia and we want the to stay!
+Some of Britain’s best brains are leaving academia and we want to make it possible for them to stay.
 It’s not just about their personal development, it is about our development as a society.
-With more ground breaking scientific discoveries greatness will happen!
+With more people doing research, more ground breaking scientific discoveries should theoretically happy.

 Sir Isaac Newton discovered calculus at the age of 24.
 Alfred Wallace, who independently conceived the theory of evolution in his late 30s, had been working on his own independent research since his early 20s.
 It is important to nurture young scientists and give their ideas space to grow and develop.
 They may make some mistakes and even experience some failed experiments along the way, but that’s part of the process of delving into the unknown.
 Think Matt Damon in Good Will Hunting: the professors want him to follow their own dreams but he wants to use his genius to do something positive and meaningful.